localvoid/kivi/README.md

 node, and reconciliation algorithm will ignore this static properties.
 - `VModel.enableCloning()` enables DOM node cloning instead of creating them from scratch when creating DOM elements from this model.
-- Completely override reconciliation algorithm for a `VNode` with custom `VModel.update(handler: (e: Element, oldData: D, newData: D) => void)` handler.
+- Overriding reconciliation algorithm for a `VNode` with custom `VModel.update(handler: (e: Element, oldData: D, newData: D) => void)` handler.
 - Implementing custom `insertChild`, `removeChild`, `replaceChild`, `moveChild` hooks with `ContainerManager` to create efficient animations.